• About The Emerald Palate

 Take a hands-on class

 There are so many fun hands-on activities you can do during spring break.
-For example, those who love the kitchen can take virtual cooking classes at places like PCC or The Pantry.
+For example, those who love the kitchen can take cooking classes at places like PCC or The Pantry.

 If you’d prefer more crafty activities, check out The Works for DIY kits and in-person events during non-pandemic times.
 If you have kids, another fun activity is pottery painting at ceramic art shops like Paint the Town in U-Village.